exoplatform/exo-documentation/docs/UserReward.rst

 |image8|

 - Your private key is displayed in the same popup.
 You can save it in a piece of paper or a private and secured folder.
-Make sure that nobody else can access to this information.
+Make sure that nobody else can access this information or you will be putting your funds at risk with absolutely no way to recover them.

 |image9|